LucasTom-Wong/P00/README.md

-# Cafe of Stories by Team Hot Cocoa
+# Cafe of Stories by Team Hot Cocoa --- Forked by Team Orange

 Our project is a collaborative story-telling website where users can log in to create and add onto different stories.
 When adding to a story, users can only see the latest update, but after contributing, users can view the full story through their home page.